silentgameplays/Simple-Arch-Linux-Setup/README.md

  * yay -S wine-ge-custom

  * yay -S lib32-ffmpeg
+ # (Optional) Install Glourious Eggroll Proton GE the easy way:
+ * Download the latest release here: https://github.com/GloriousEggroll/proton-ge-custom/releases
+ * Extract,enable hidden files and folders
+ * Create a folder in your /home/user/config/.steam/root/compatibilitytools.d if it does not exist.
+ * Copy/paste the extracted GE folder into /home/user/config/.steam/root/compatibilitytools.d
+ * Restart Steam,enjoy the custom GE build

 # 15. (Optional) Install spectacle for screenshots and neofetch to have "I use arch btw" in your CLI for screenshots and reddit,also man pages support to actually lear some stuff about what you install and flatpak for a wide variety of software,most of wich you can fing in AUR.

  * sudo pacman -S spectacle neofetch flatpak man